netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>querierUrl</b></td>
         <td>string</td>
         <td>
           QuerierURL specifies the address of the Loki querier service, in case it is different from the Loki ingester URL.
-If empty, the URL value will be used (assuming that the Loki ingester and querier are int he same host).<br/>
+If empty, the URL value will be used (assuming that the Loki ingester and querier are int he same host). it will be ignored if instanceSpec is specified<br/>
         </td>
         <td>false</td>
       </tr><tr>